 View(s)

+Thailand is of the view that the necessary transitional measures for application of the decision of WRC-23 may need to be developed, is to be reflected in the draft new Resolution.

 Thailand is of the view that there is a need of a new WRC Resolution with specific regulatory measures to allow for variation from the notified orbital plane characteristics, including temporary variation, of non-GSO satellite systems.
-Therefore, Thailand supports Method A2 in the CPM Report.
+Therefore, Thailand prefers Method A2 in the CPM Report.

 Topic B - Non-GSO bringing into use post-milestone procedure